Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 ## Additional Images

 The BMP Suite is a great collection.
-However, some variants are missing.
+However, some useful variants are missing (especially for Windows developers).
 Therefore, the following files have been added using a modified bmpsuite.c:

 `x/msvideo1.bmp`
 `x/cinepak.bmp`